Lim colim versus colim lim. II: Derived limits over a pospace: Introduction

 The usual derived limits are revisited in \S\ref{discrete} below, where their usual definition is reformulated in a more geometric form.
 Namely, the derived limits of an inverse system $D$ indexed by a poset $P$ can be understood as the cohomology groups of a certain sheaf, denoted $\Holim D$, over the order complex $|P|$.

 Therefore our next goal is to define an appropriate topology on the order complex of a poset $P$ that is also endowed with a topology.

-An obvious approach is to consider the corresponding simplicial space, also known as the classifying space of the topological category (see \S\ref{wrong}).
+An obvious approach is to consider the geometric realization of the corresponding simplicial space, also known as the classifying space of the topological category (see \S\ref{wrong}).
 However, the resulting topology can well be non-metrizable even when the original topology of $P$ is discrete, so it is ``wrong'' for our purposes.

 The next obvious approach is to inject $|P|$ into some metrizable (perhaps, vector) space naturally ``spanned'' by $P$ and take the induced topology.
 But it turns out that there is more than one good way to do so.